JervenBolleman/hashpan/README.md

 context.
 It was fun, and surprisingly it worked very well.

 Execution Speed: 4.405 MegaHashes/s over 73 billion credit cards at just over 4 and a half hours on a Mid 2012 Macbook Air.
 99.5% of cards recovered.
+If the calculations were restricted to a single thread about 18 hours would be needed.

-Optimizations: Parallel streams, recycled thread local SHA1 digster, modified bloom filter, removing unneeded transformations, for a total speed improvement of 250% (40% of original execution time).
+Optimizations: Parallel streams, recycled thread local SHA1 digester, modified bloom filter, removing unneeded transformations, for a total speed improvement of 250% (40% of original execution time).

-Execution will scale simply across up to 73 cores with a change in one line of code.
-It will scale well (but not simply) across absurdly large numbers of cores with the change of another line of code.
+Execution scales simply across up to 73 cores.
+It will scale well (but not simply) across absurdly large numbers of cores with the change of one line of code.

 Execution Time
 ==============